nikunj1431/E-PersonalAssistant/README.txt

 # E-PersonalAssistant
-This repository aims at creating a digital personal assistant This is the documentation of this project.
+This repository aims at creating a digital personal assistant.
+This is the documentation of this project.

 Whenever someone will add something, please write whatever changes you committed, here.